time/Time

 zone

-Computes the time zone in effect at time Time
+Computes the time zone in effect at time Time, returning the

 abbreviated name of the zone (such as "CET") and its offset